GDPR Compliance checklist for the SME

-For the SME there are two core aspects to check here: backups and data encryption.
+For the SME, there are two core aspects to check here: backups and data encryption.
 Confirm that systems are backed up and that those backups are in a safe place.
-At the same time, you want to test from time to time that a restore can successfully be executed.
-On the data encryption side, confirm that all personal data is encrypted both at rest and in transit.
-Do check out our dedicated knowledge base item, Data Security – what to consider? for more information.
+At the same time, you want to test from time to time, that a restoration can successfully be executed.
+On the data encryption side, confirm that all personal data is encrypted, both at rest and in transit.
+Also, do check out our dedicated knowledge base item, Data Security – what to consider? for more information.

 - Are all measures regularly reviewed?

-Your security defences need regular review and updates.
-This not only holds true for your equipment and infrastructure but also for the humans operating and using those.
-We want to emphasise the importance of not overlooking the human factor as it has been proven over and over again to be the weakest link in a security and privacy defence.
-You need to ensure that the right security & privacy habits are thought and applied in the day-to-day of your business.
-There are lots of online learning platforms that offer Security Awareness Training and Data Privacy Training at very affordable prices.
-Ensuring that all new joiners and all staff go through those training courses at least once a year is essential to running a secure and privacy compliant operation.
-It is recommended that you implement a code of conduct that includes security & privacy as well as other ethical business practices.
+Ultimately, your security defences need regular review and updates.
+This not only holds true for your equipment and infrastructure, but also for the humans operating and using those.
+We want to emphasise the importance of not overlooking the human factor as it has been proven over and over again, to be the weakest link in a security and privacy defence.
+Therefore, you need to ensure that the right security & privacy habits are thorough, and applied in the day-to-day running of your business.
+There are lots of online learning platforms that offer Security Awareness Training and Data Privacy Training, at very affordable prices.
+Additionally, ensure that all new joiners, and all staff, go through those training courses at least once a year.
+It is essential to run a secure and privacy compliant operation.
+It is recommended that you implement a code of conduct, that includes security & privacy, as well as other ethical business practices.

 10. Operationalise GDPR Rights